apache/flink/docs/ops/cli.zh.md

 - cancel a running job,
 - provide information about a job,
 - list running and waiting jobs,
-- trigger and dispose savepoints, and
+- trigger and dispose savepoints

 A prerequisite to using the command line interface is that the JobManager has been started (via